Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 "I'm a horse trainer, so I worked really hard, but I also partied really hard," she says.

-Then one weekend, when Amelia was feeling kind of hung over from the night before, a friend passed her a pipe, and said it was opium.
+Then one weekend, when Amelia was feeling kind of hungover from the night before, a friend passed her a pipe and said it was opium.

 "I thought it was like smoking weed or hash, you know?," Amelia says now.
 "I just thought it was like that."

-She says she grew to like the opium stuff, and eventually contacted the friend's dealer.
+She says she grew to like the opium stuff and eventually contacted the friend's dealer.

 "The woman said, 'How long have you been doing heroin for?' and my jaw nearly hit the ground," Amelia says.
 "I was just really, honestly, shocked.
 I was like, 'What?
 I've been doing heroin this whole time?'
 I felt really naive, really stupid for not even putting the two together."

 Pretty soon, Amelia started feeling sick around the same time every day.
 It was withdrawal symptoms — a clear sign she was becoming dependent on the drug.
 Her weekend smoke became her daily morning smoke.
-Then it was part of her lunch-break routine.
+Then it was part of her lunchtime routine.

 "I just kind of surrendered to that and decided, 'Screw it,' " she says.
 "I'll just keep doing it.
 I'm obviously still working, I'm fine.' "

 A heroin habit is expensive.
 Amelia was working six days a week to pay for it.
-Any horses that needed to be ridden, any lessons that needed to be taught, she said 'yes' to, because she wanted the money.
+Any horses that needed to be ridden, any lessons that needed to be taught, she said yes to because she wanted the money.

 But bankrolling her heroin use was exhausting.
-One day, one of the women she worked with at the horse barn offered her some meth, as a pick-me-up.
+One day, one of the women she worked with at the horse barn offered her some meth as a pick-me-up.

 Meth is comparatively cheap these days.
 It became the thing that kept Amelia going so she could earn enough money to buy heroin.